-Know-how represents software device storage (SDS) technology that has value through its continued use or reuse across all version of Bigtera's software products.
+Know-how represents software defined storage technology that has value through its continued use or reuse across all version of Bigtera's software products.
 Such know-how derives independent value from not being generally known and is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.